LusGroup/LiT_Mobicom2023/README.md

  &nbsp 3.Signal Processing Source Code: Source code for signal processing, enabling the analysis of light intensity changes.

 ## How to Use

-    Follow the Workflow Instruction to set up LiT.
+### HardWare
-    Refer to the Hardware Deployment guide for deploying the system on the toothbrush.
+(1)Please download the Gerber file(Gerber PCB single pd.zip in hardware folder) and send it to a professional flexible PCB manufacturer to print the flexible PCB (one toothbrush needs two printed flexible PCBs).
-    Utilize the Signal Processing Source Code to analyze and process the captured data.
+(2)As shown in Figure 2(middle), connect the photosensors (flexible PCBs) and Arduino UNO with the Dupont wire and breadboard according to the circuit diagram (Figure 2(left)).
+Note that, the ADDR pins of the two photosensors were connected to the GND and VCC pins of the Arduino, respectively, to assign different addresses.

 ## Requirements
-### HardWare
+### HardWare dependencies
 1.Modified toothbrush hardware (containing Abitelax F7 blue light sterilization electric toothbrush, Printed flexible PCB, Arduino UNO, DuPont wire, and Breadboard),